junybike/Simple-Group-Chat-Simulation/README.md

 # Simple Group Chat Simulation
-This is a raw copy of the Simple Group Chat project
+The Simple Group Chat Simulation project

 ## In this project...
 - Used INET TCP protocol to set the group chat environment using C in a Linux virtual machine